src-run/deb-build-scribe-nginx/README.md

 ### Build

-To build the debian packages, simply run
+By default both source and binary packages are created by the build script.
+To run the build process, simple execute the `build.sh` command within the root of this repository.

+*(Note: It is important to enter the repository root directory prior to running the build script.)*

 ```
+cd /path/to/repo/nginx-scribe
 ./build.sh
 ```

+If you would like to change the behaviour of the build script, consult the following sub-sections.
+For more advanced changes, the build script is well commented *(but proceed at your own risk)*.

+#### Packaging Options

+In the build script (`build.sh`), within the configuration section near the top, there is a variable named `OPT_DPKG_BUILDPACKAGE` that allows you to change the behaviour of the build process.
+By default it passes `-F` and `--force-sign` to `dpkg-buildpackage`.

+The most common options you will want to pass are `-F`, `-b`, or `-S`.

+- `-F` *(The default)*

+  Specifies a normal full build, binary and source packages will be built.

+- `-b`

+  Specifies a binary-only build, no source files are to be built and/or distributed.

+- `S`

+  Specifies a source-only build, no binary packages need to be made.

+To investigate other available options to pass, view the main page using `man dpkg-build-package`.

-### Signing
+#### Signing

 Optionally, if you want to enable proper PGP signing, you must edit [debian/changelog](https://github.com/scribenet/nginx-scribe/blob/master/debian/changelog) and prepend a new entry.
 For example, if you have a PGP secret key attached to `First Last <flast@gmail.com>` you might prepend the following

 *(Note: This is only relivant if you plan on uploading the packages to Launchpad.)*